strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to-4.1.8.md

 # v4.0.x to v4.1.8 migration guide

 The Strapi v4.0.x to v4.1.8 migration guide upgrades versions of v4.0.6 through v4.1.7 to v4.1.8.
 The minimum configuration for `config/admin` now includes the API token `API_TOKEN_SALT`.
-Additionally, Strapi no long populates default values for the admin JWT in `config/admin`.
+Strapi no longer populates default values for the admin JWT in `config/admin`.
 Initial values are generated and stored in the .env file during project creation.
-Strapi no longer passes secrets to non-developmen environments, requiring users to set the secrets purposefully.
+Strapi no longer passes secrets to non-development environments, requiring users to set the secrets purposefully.
 The migration to v4.1.8 consists of 3 steps:

 - adding the API token to `config/admin`,
 - removing the default `ADMIN_JWT_SECRET` (recommended for improved security),